Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 For the purposes of evaluation, this course is separated into both "primary" and "secondary" requirements, as explained in the following table.
-This table includes the name of the deliverable, its categorization as either a primary or secondary, and the assigned percentage of the overall course grade.
+This table includes the name of the deliverable, its categorization as either a primary or a secondary requirement, and the assigned percentage of the overall course grade.
 All of these percentages are approximate and, if the need to do so presents itself, the course coordinator may, for instance, change the assigned percentages during the academic semester.

 |**Deliverable**                 |**Categorization**                      |**Percentage** |